mkdxdx/Augmented-spritebatch/README.md

 More in example file and among code comments.

 PS: It doesn't track kx/ky shear variables if mesh mode is used.
 I don't use this feature in my projects so i didn't bother to learn math of how to do it.
 Feel free to suggest or fork the thing if you are interested.

+PPS: On each sprite add, especially in mesh mode there should be a quad passed as function argument for UV calculation.
+Just create basic quad with texture dimensions and you're good to go.
+Quads are love, quads are life.